cardinalby/blog/content/post/github-actions/webext/2-workflows-diagram.md

 Let's take a look at the vertical Ghant diagram of the pipeline triggered by pushing a tag.

 ![Vertical Ghant diagram](images/posts/github-actions/webext/workflows-ghant-vertical.png)

 - The main _**publish-release-on-tag**_ workflow is triggered when a user pushes a tag.
 - It triggers _**build-assets-on-release**_ implicitly by creating a release.
-- The main workflow also explicitly triggers (emitting `workflow_dispatch`) event 2 other workflows responsible for publishing an extension on different stores.
+- The main workflow also explicitly triggers (emitting `workflow_dispatch`) event 3 other workflows responsible for publishing an extension on different stores.

-Important thing here is that all of these workflows can be triggered by user directly, without triggering the main workflow.
-Because of that I have added additional checks to them:
+Important thing here is that all of these workflows can be triggered by user directly, without triggering the main workflow:

 - _**build-assets-on-release**_ is triggered when a user publishes a new release (it can not have a _zip_ asset).
-- _**publish-on-chrome-webstore**_ and _**publish-on-firefox-addons**_ can be triggered manually using `workflow_dispatch` event on any branch or tag that don't have a release.
+- _**publish-on-chrome-webstore**_, _**publish-on-firefox-add-ons**_ and _**publish-on-edge-add-ons**_ can be triggered manually using `workflow_dispatch` event on any branch or tag that don't have a release.

 Apart from this, we are going to create one more workflow that will build and test an extension on pushes to branches and on Pull Requests creation: